 As in 2017/18 a contribution to the Subway Fund was planned for 2018/19, in accordance with the Subway Modernisation Business Case submitted to the Scottish Government, and has been generated.
 However, until the matter relating to the holding of reserves is resolved this contribution is deemed to be "Receipts in Advance".
 A contribution of £16.238 million (2017/18: £16.054 million) was made during the year and no 'Receipts in Advance' were utilised in 2018/19 (2017/18: nil).
 This resulted in a balance of £51.283 million (2018: £35.045 million).
-The current balance of £51.283 million is shown under Receipts in Advance (note 28).
+The current balance of £51.283 million is shown under Receipts in Advance (note 27).
+This approach will be necessary and will continue until the issue of SPT's power to hold reserves is resolved.
 The balance is in line with the agreed funding case approved by the Scottish Government.
+The Scottish Government have provided confirmed annual funding profiles plans for Subway Modernisation, allowing SPT to undertake more robust cash flow analysis to maximise the efficient use of its resources.